tehw0lf/n8n-nodes-toon/SPEC-v2.0-archived.md

     - Delimiter before colon → row.
     - Colon before delimiter → key-value line (end of rows).
   - If a line has an unquoted colon but no unquoted active delimiter → key-value line (end of rows).
-- When a tabular array appears as the first field of a list-item object, indentation is governed by Section 10.

 ### 9.4 Mixed / Non-Uniform Arrays — Expanded List